Assume a VirtualBox guest OS Windows 10 VDI disk image

 .img file will be the full expanded size of the dynamic partition if one was used.

-So if your dynamic partition max size was 100 GB but only 10 GB was used, the clone operation will still use the full 100 GB.
+Example: dynamic partition max size was 100 GB but only 10 GB was used → clone operation uses full 100 GB.

 Rescue files from VDI